alphagov/notifications-node-client/README.md

 You can omit this argument if you do not require a reference for the notification.

+##### `emailReplyToId`

+Optional.
+Specifies the identifier of the email reply-to address to set for the notification.
+The identifiers are found in your service Settings, when you 'Manage' your 'Email reply to addresses'.

+If you omit this argument your default email reply-to address will be set for the notification.

 ##### `personalisation`

 If a template has placeholders, you need to provide their values, for example: